HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Wide camera turning allows the camera to pivot up to 180*, allowing you to shoot targets behind or to the side of you while turning towards them.
 It essentially eliminates the need for Turret View.
 Although this takes a while to get used to, it highly increases the efficiency of these ships, and as such is recommended.
 Default: Full

+-- Visual Options --
+MP Client: More realistic space backgrounds? - No / Yes If enabled, backgrounds are simple patterns of stars, instead of the artsy backgrounds Freelancer carries by default.
+This gives the space presented a more realistic feel.
+Default: No

 MP Client: Normal thruster effects? - No / Yes
 Forces use of Freelancer's normal "smoke" thruster effect; Flak normally uses an effect that draws a contrail, however some think the flame effect is too large and would just prefer the normal effect.